 Parcel’s Post: Gales of Trivia

-With Flag Day just around the corner I thought it would be fun to explore ten fascinating facts about the American flag.
-Let’s dive in!
+With Mother’s day just around the corner, I thought it would be fun to share some trivia about mothers: